22 LR vs. 22 Mag: Knights of the Rimfire Round Table

 To add fuel to the fire, several ammo manufacturers now offer self-defense rimfire ammo options such as Federal Punch, Hornady Critical Defense, and Speer Gold Dot.

-Rimfire ammo, particularly 22 LR, is notorious for having reliability issues due to inconsistent priming compound levels inside the rim of the cartridge.
-As it is a thoroughly mass-produced round, sometimes the priming compound is put in a little thinner than it should be.
-If the firing pin pinches the round in an area with less-than-optimal amounts of primer, it is possible that you’ll get a “click” when you expect a “bang”.
+Despite all the ballistic advantages of centerfire ammo, the one indisputable benefit is reliability.
+Rimfire ammo, particularly 22 LR, is notorious for having reliability issues due to inconsistent priming compound levels inside the cartridge's rim.
+As it is a thoroughly mass-produced round, sometimes the priming compound is slightly thinner than it should be.
+If the firing pin pinches the round in an area with less-than-optimal amounts of primer, you may get a “click” when you expect a “bang.”

-Centerfire primers, on the other hand, are extremely reliable and misfires are exponentially less frequent with this type of priming system.
+Centerfire primers, on the other hand, are extremely reliable, and misfires are exponentially less frequent with this type of priming system.

-Ballistics: 22 LR vs 22 WMR
+Ballistics: 22 LR vs. 22 WMR

 Our team here at Ammo.com has spent countless hours scouring the Internet to bring you extremely comprehensive ballistics tables for both calibers.
 Below are tables that compare bullet weight to muzzle velocity, kinetic energy, and trajectory for both 22LR vs 22WMR.